HusITa: Journal of Technology in Human Services

-The Journal of Technology in Human Services is the official journal of husITa.
+The Journal of Technology in Human Services was the official journal of husITa.
 Formerly known as Computers in Human Services it was launched in 1985 as a Haworth Press publication.
 Dick Schoech, a professor of social work at the University of Texas at Arlington, was its founding editor.
-The Journal of Technology in Human Services is a peer-reviewed, refereed journal now published by Taylor & Francis.
+The Journal of Technology in Human Services is a peer-reviewed, refereed journal now published by Taylor & Francis and sponsored by NTEN.
 Its scope includes the potential of information and communication technologies in mental health, developmental disability, welfare, addictions, education, and other human services.
-The current editor-in-chief is Dr. Lauri Goldkind (Associate Professor, Fordham University, US), Dr. Mamello Thinyane (Principal Research Fellow, United Nations University Institute Macau, SAR), associate editor, and Professor Amanda Taylor-Beswick (Founding Director of the Centre of Digital Transformation, Vice Chancellor's Office, and Professor of Digital and Social Sciences, Institute of Health, University of Cumbria) book review editor.
+The current editor-in-chief is Dr. Lauri Goldkind (Professor, Fordham University, US), Dr. Mamello Thinyane (Principal Research Fellow, United Nations University Institute Macau, SAR), associate editor, and Professor Amanda Taylor-Beswick (Founding Director of the Centre of Digital Transformation, Vice Chancellor's Office, and Professor of Digital and Social Sciences, Institute of Health, University of Cumbria) book review editor.